top of page

 Yes.
 Yes, they are.
 But sometimes writing the antagonist is a challenge.

-To achieve this balance, there are some things to take into consideration when creating your antagonistic character.
+To achieve this balance, there are some things to consider when creating your antagonistic character.

 Motives